Our Lady of Fatima Parish Primary School

 A decision was made by the then Parish Priest, Fr.
 Lewy Keelty O.M.I. to construct the permanent school on that site.
 The new building comprised six classrooms and associated works.
 The Blessing and Opening of the new building was in October 1987 by Archbishop Sir Frank Little.
 The founding Principal was Mr. Martin Dixon who later in his career went on to become the Minister for Education in the Victorian Government.
 The school served the Catholic communities of both Rosebud and Dromana.

 The new school was well equipped and students enjoyed the spacious grounds.
-Mr Philip O’Gorman retired in 2007 and was replaced by Mrs Monica Coyle in 2008.
+Mr. Philip O’Gorman retired in 2007 and was replaced by Mrs. Monica Coyle in 2008.
 Father Gilbert Kruk became the new parish priest in 2009.
 At this time, further funds were made available to build additional classrooms and meeting spaces, to refurbish the Art Room and the Multi-Purpose Hall.
 This allowed the school to provide a dedicated space for Before and After School Care facilities.
 Another grant provided funds to complete major works in the playground.
+In 2020 we renovated and upgraded a dedicated STEM space ajoining our Art room.
+After a period of transience with priests following Father Gilbert’s appointment interstate, we were pleased to welcome Father Simon Shaner who joined us from America between 2011 and 2013.
+Father Bart Huyn San served as our Parish Priest from mid 2013 until 2019.
+In 2020 Fr John Paul Mount was appointed to parish priest for both Rosebud & Dromana parishes.
+At the end of 2020 Mrs. Monica Coyle retired and was replaced by Mrs. Patrika Rowley for 2021.